Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Introduction

-Our work was inspired by the paper of von Luxburg and Bousquet \cite{DBLP:journals/jmlr/LuxburgB04}, who were apparently the first to make the connection between Lipschitz classifiers in metric spaces and large-margin hyperplanes in Banach spaces, thereby providing a novel generalization bound for nearest-neighbor classifiers.
-They developed a powerful statistical framework whose core idea may be summarized as follows: to predict the behavior at new points, find the smoothest function consistent with the training sample.
-Their work raises natural algorithmic questions like how to estimate the risk for a given input, how to perform model selection (Structural Risk Minimization) to avoid overfitting, and how to perform the learning and prediction quickly.
-Follow-up work \cite{DBLP:conf/colt/GottliebKK10} leveraged the doubling dimension simultaneously for statistical and computational efficiency, to design an efficient classifier for doubling spaces.
-Its key feature is an efficient algorithm to find the optimal balance between the empirical risk and the penalty term for a given input.
+Our work was inspired by the paper of von Luxburg and Bousquet \cite{DBLP:journals/jmlr/LuxburgB04}, who established a connection between Lipschitz classifiers in metric spaces and large-margin hyperplanes in Banach spaces, thereby providing a novel generalization bound for nearest-neighbor classifiers.
+They developed a powerful statistical framework whose core idea may be summarized as follows: to predict the behavior at new points, find the smoothest function consistent with the training sample, and then extend the function to the new points.
+Since the regression function is defined implicitly by the labeled sample, the work of \cite{DBLP:journals/jmlr/LuxburgB04} raises natural algorithmic issues, such as efficiently evaluating this function on test points (prediction) and performing model selection (Structural Risk Minimization) to avoid overfitting.
+Subsequent work (by the current authors) \cite{DBLP:journals/tit/GottliebKK14} leveraged the doubling dimension for both statistical and computational efficiency, and designed an efficient classifier for doubling metric spaces.
+Its key feature is an efficient algorithm to optimize the balance between the empirical risk and the penalty term for a given input.
+The present work extends these techniques from binary classification to real-valued regression, which presents a host of technical challenges.

-Minh and Hoffman \cite{DBLP:conf/colt/MinhH04} take the idea in \cite{DBLP:journals/jmlr/LuxburgB04} in a more algebraic direction, establishing a representer theorem for Lipschitz functions on compact metric spaces.

-\paragraph{Paper outline.} We start by defining the basic concepts in Section \ref{sec:tech}.
-The information-theoretic bulk of the paper is in Section \ref{sec:fat-bounds}, where risk bounds for Lipschitz functions are given via fat-shattering dimension estimates.
-Our efficient model selection procedure is described in Section \ref{sec:bv} and the local prediction algorithm is described in Section \ref{sec:lipext}.
-Finally, we establish the strong, universal consistency of our regression estimate in Section \ref{sec:consist}.